 Science & Society #4 – Using science to promote personal biases

 Most high school biology students learn about Gregor Mendel’s pea plant experiments, which paved the way for understanding human genetics.
 But, many students do not learn about an unfortunate interpretation of his findings.
-A few years after Mendel’s experiments were published, Francis Galton used the studies with pea plants and Darwin’s theory of natural selection to explain how we could make better people.
+A few years after Mendel’s experiments were published, Francis Galton, a British scientist, used the studies with pea plants and Darwin’s theory of natural selection to explain how we could make better people.
 Galton posited that selective mating of people could improve the human race.
 This concept was called eugenics.
-In a publication titled, Hereditary Genius, Galton, a British scientist, suggested that Britain provide certificates of fitness and financially reward “fit” individuals for producing offspring.
+While Galton’s ideas related to improving the human race genetically, the feelings of superiority of white people were not new.
+Galton, however, promoted the notion of genetic superiority in a publication titled, Hereditary Genius, suggesting that Britain provide certificates of fitness and financially reward “fit” individuals for producing offspring.
 On the flip side, he suggested that those deemed “unfit” be discouraged from reproducing.

 In the early 1900s, Galton’s ideas crossed the ocean and took hold in the United States.
 Led by Charles Davenport, the Eugenics Records Office was created in 1910 to evaluate U.S. citizens.
 Those deemed unworthy of reproduction would be sterilized and prevented from marrying.
 The first ten traits they focused on eliminating through these methods included being feebleminded, poor, alcoholic, criminal, epileptic, insane, “constitutionally weak,” infected with venereal diseases, deformed, and deaf, blind, or mute.
 If you look at this list, you will quickly realize that some of these are not inherited traits.
 But this did not stop the spread of these ideas.